YongHwan2161/cppWebServer3/system-documents/token-management.md

    - Token reuse optimization

 #### Notes
-- Each sentence creation results in a cycle structure
+- Each string creation results in a cycle structure
 - Tokens are automatically created and combined as needed
 - System handles memory management automatically
 - Failures are clearly reported and tracked

 ### Repeating Pattern Test
-The system provides a test to verify proper handling of repeating patterns in sentence creation:
+The system provides a test to verify proper handling of repeating patterns in string creation:

 #### Test Process
 1. Pattern Generation